wybable/SCST/README.md

 # SCST
-SCST algorithm for hyperspectral fine classification
+SCST algorithm for hyperspectral fine classification The code will be uploaded after the paper is accepted.